aleksandra-ss/Analyzing_Financial_Data_with_SQL/README.md

 |Insight Craft|6700.00|7|High revenue|
 |...|...|...|...|

 - 'Wave Strategies', 'Echo Marketing', 'Insight Craft', 'Brand Zoom', 'Pulse Advertising', and 'Peak Dynamics' exhibit high revenue, ranging from '5400.00' to '9800.00'.
-Conversely, 'Nova Ad Agency', 'Blend Advertising', and 'Apex Ally Creative' fall into the low revenue range, with totals from '700.00' to '3800.00'.
+- 'Nova Ad Agency', 'Blend Advertising', and 'Apex Ally Creative' fall into the low revenue range, with totals from '700.00' to '3800.00'.